Best Things to Do in Dubrovnik, Croatia

 Beach in Old Town Dubrovnik, Croatia

 Many of the beaches along the Adriatic feature pebbles rather than sand.
 And Dubrovnik isn’t much different.
-In any case, swimming in the Adriatic Sea is one of the best things to do in Dubrovnik!
+In any case, swimming in the Adriatic Sea is one of the most popular things to do in Dubrovnik!

-Here are a couple of the best beaches in Dubrovnik to check out:
+Here are a couple of beaches in Dubrovnik to check out:

-• Banje Beach: The most popular beach in town and the closest to Old Town.
+• Banje Beach is the most popular beach in Dubrovnik and the closest to Old Town.
 Banje Beach is semi-private, requiring a lounger rental to hang out there.

-• Sveti Jakov Beach: A local favourite that’s about 15-20 minutes down the coast from Banje.
-It’s further-flung location means its less-crowded than beaches closer to town.
+• Sveti Jakov Beach is a local favorite that’s about 15-20 minutes down the coast from Banje.
+Its further-flung location means Sveti Jakov Beach is less-crowded than beaches closer to town.

-• Lapad Beach: The largest beach in Dubrovnik and a favourite for families.
+• Lapad Beach is the largest beach in Dubrovnik and a favorite for families.
 The pedestrian zone adjacent to the beach features several bars and restaurants.
 It can get a little hectic at times.

 Sail to the Elaphiti Islands